Complete Guides

 Application Fees

-As of April 1, 2024, the costs associated with L-1 visa petitions have been updated.
+Effective April 1, 2024, the costs associated with L-1 visa petitions have been updated.
 The fees vary depending on the type of petitioner and additional circumstances.
 (The most up to date costs can always be found here)

 Here's a breakdown of the current costs: